CendyLee/Calculator/README.md

 Calculator
 ==========

-This is a simple calculator coded by java
+This is a simple calculator coded by java with eclipse